TheOdinProject/curriculum/ruby/files_and_serialization/files_and_serialization.md

   1. Read [Thoughtbot's I/O in Ruby](https://robots.thoughtbot.com/io-in-ruby).
 You can ignore both the 'Putting it all together' and the 'Working with disparate APIs' sections.
   2. Watch [icc0612's introduction to serialization](https://www.youtube.com/watch?v=uS37TujnLRw).
 It will explain the concept of serialization before you implement it in Ruby.
   3. Read [Choosing the Right Serialization Format](https://www.sitepoint.com/choosing-right-serialization-format/) for more information about the various serialization options you can choose from.
-  4. Skim [Alan Skorkin's](http://www.skorks.com/2010/04/serializing-and-deserializing-objects-with-ruby/) post about serialization.
+  4. Skim [Alan Skorkin’s article about object serialization in Ruby](http://www.skorks.com/2010/04/serializing-and-deserializing-objects-with-ruby/).
 Some of the code examples are outdated, but this post still contains relevant information.
 If you want to follow along with the code examples, copy and paste them into your code editor and use word wrap.
   5. Read [Everything You Need to know about Serialization in Ruby on Rails](https://blog.kiprosh.com/serialization_in_ruby_on_rails_part_one/) to understand the mechanisms for serializing objects that Ruby provides.
 </div>